Routing

 - Special value:

-- Loading IP from a file: In the format of
+- Load IPs from file: In the form of

 port: number | string